4 easy ways to handle body cam footage effectively and confidently using Reduct

 For example, if you search for "alcohol", fuzzy search may also surface related terms like “drink” or “wine.”

-4. Analyze incidents with synced Multicam view
+4. Analyze incidents with a Multicam view

 Reduct mutlicam sync view.